mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 $ dotnet sln add SportsStore/SportsStore.csproj

 ```
-- If you are using Visual Studio, click the “Open a project or solution” button on the splash screen or select File > Open > Project/Solution.
-Select the SportsStore.sln file in the SportsStore folder and click the Open button to open the project.
+- If you are using Visual Studio, click the "Open a project or solution" button on the splash screen or select `File` > `Open` > `Project/Solution`.
+Select the `SportsStore.sln` file in the `SportsStore` folder and click the Open button to open the project.

 - To configure the HTTP port that ASP.NET Core will use to listen for HTTP requests, make the changes shown to the launchSettings.json file in the SportsStore/Properties folder as shown below: